jpritikin/coach/content/docs/services/pa-ifs.md

 I suspect psilomethoxin may be even better than MDMA for this application.
 I am not aware of any potentially superior substance.
+Psilomethoxin is a first-class, flagship, excellent, and superlative substance.
 {{% /details %}}

 {{% details "How does your service compare to Oregon Psilocybin Services (OSP)?" %}}